vpisarev/ficus/doc/ficustut.md

 A multi-dimensional dense array is a built-in type in Ficus, it's denoted as `'t [,...]`, where the number of `,` is the array dimensionality minus 1.
 Multi-dimensional arrays are stored sequentially in memory in row-major order (like in C/C++ and unlike in Fortran and MATLAB that use column-major order), they are not arrays of arrays.

-Array always need to be initialized explicitly, just like values of any other type in Ficus.
+Arrays always need to be initialized explicitly, just like values of any other type in Ficus.
 Here are some ways to create/initialize arrays:

 ```
 // make 480x640 array of 8-bit numbers